 In general, eye discharge in cats is a sign of a deeper condition that usually needs dealing with.

-Some of the more common causes of eye discharge in cats are as follows:
+Some of the more common causes of eye discharge in cats include:

 - Conjunctivitis (also known as pink eye)